-The MEA’s email discussion list provides a space for online conversation among members and friends of the Media Ecology Association, a not-for-profit organization dedicated to promoting the study, research, criticism, and application of media ecology in educational, industry, political, civic, social, cultural, and artistic contexts, and the open exchange of ideas, information, and research among the Association’s members and the larger community.
+The Media Ecology Association is a not-for-profit organization dedicated to promoting the study, research, criticism, and application of media ecology in educational, industry, political, civic, social, cultural, and artistic contexts, and the open exchange of ideas, information, and research among the Association’s members and the larger community.

 To subscribe to the MEA discussion list, visit http://lists.ibiblio.org/mailman/listinfo/mea.